Low Testosterone Treatment In Pendleton, OR

 What is Testosterone?

-Testosterone is a male sex hormone that plays a major role in their sexual development and fertility.
-Varying levels of testosterone within a man’s body will affect many bodily functions, including:
+Testosterone is a sex hormone that plays a major role in sexual development and fertility.
+Varying levels of testosterone within a person’s body will affect many bodily functions, including:

 - The Production of Body and Facial Hair

 - Sexual Dysfunction